apollo-elements/apollo-elements/docs/blog/todo-app/index.md

 - *Create*, *Update*, and *Delete* operations via GraphQL mutations
 - *Read* operation via GraphQL query
 - Declarative, maintainable code
-- An upgrade path to implementing a GraphQL server

 Code reviewers (or future us) or will be able to get an at-a-glance perspective on what our code does by reading our GraphQL operation documents.
 Since we used web components for the UI, we'll be able to incrementally update or swap out our front-end framework with ease (or get rid of it altogether in favour of imperative vanilla JS).